Michele Boldrin: Early life, education, and career

-He is a Fellow of the Econometric Society, a past Associate Editor of Econometrica and (past) Editor and (current) Associate Editor of the Review of Economic Dynamics, among other academic journals.
-He (co-)wrote four books and was a visiting professor in Barcelona, Rio de Janeiro, Mexico City, Tokyo, and a number of other places.
+Boldrin is a Fellow of the Econometric Society, a past Associate Editor of Econometrica, and past editor and current associate editor of the Review of Economic Dynamics, among other academic journals.
+He co-wrote four books and was a visiting professor in Barcelona, Rio de Janeiro, Mexico City, Tokyo, and a number of other places.
 He is affiliated with CEPR and director of FEDEA.
-He is one of the founding editors of the Italian blog noiseFromAmerika and he contributes regularly to Against Monopoly and Nada es Gratis, which are respectively in English and Spanish.
-His two most recent books are Against Intellectual Monopoly, coauthored with David K. Levine (CUP, 2008) and Tremonti, istruzioni per il disuso, coauthored with Alberto Bisin, Sandro Brusco, Andrea Moro and Giulio Zanella (Ancora, 2010), in Italian.
+He is one of the founding editors of the Italian blog noiseFromAmerika, and he contributes regularly to Against Monopoly and Nada es Gratis, which are respectively in English and Spanish.
+His two most recent books are Against Intellectual Monopoly, coauthored with David K. Levine (CUP, 2008) and Tremonti, istruzioni per il disuso, co-authored with Alberto Bisin, Sandro Brusco, Andrea Moro, and Giulio Zanella (Ancora, 2010), in Italian.

-Before the 2013 Italian general election, he co-founded with economist Luigi Zingales and journalist Oscar Giannino the political movement Act to Stop the Decline.
-Because of the poor results the party achieved in the 2014 European Parliament election, he resigned.
-Later on, he focused on his own YouTube channel and founded in late 2018 a libertarian think-tank called Liberi Oltre le illusioni (Free Beyond Illusions).
-Boldrin is a member of the Board of Trustees and the Scientific Council of Foundation IMDEA Social Sciences.